 Oh, and green beans.
 They’re so hard to judge.
 Nothing worse than tough and rubbery green beans, so take advantage of summer beans, and pick the ones that are a bit thinner and nice and crisp looking, and just enjoy them while you can.

-Enjoy the long, lazy days of summer, and stay out of the kitchen by eating more fresh and colorful salads!
-You’ll glow so much from healthy stuff, you won’t even need a suntan.
-If it’s tomato season where you are too, please use really ripe tomato slices.
+Enjoy the last of these long, lazy days of summer, and stay out of the kitchen by eating more fresh and colorful salads!
+You’ll glow so much from healthy stuff, your suntan will last until winter.
+If you have them, please use really ripe tomato slices.
 Heirloom would be so gorgeous, don’t you think?

 - 1 pound very fresh green beans any tough ends trimmed off